TL-NEOM/ba19a09a68a66f8ad972ef8a5fba6f0d/guides/meetings.md

 # The P.A.N.T.S Test

 ### &EmptySmallSquare; Purpose
-- &EmptySmallSquare; Is it clear what must be accomplished for the meeting to be a success?
+- [ ] Is it clear what must be accomplished for the meeting to be a success?
 - &EmptySmallSquare; Is the purpose of the meeting in the calendar invite?

 ### &EmptySmallSquare; Agenda